The orbital anisotropy profile of the Gaia-Sausage/Enceladus accretion remnant: Fitting Osipkov-Merritt models to GS/E

 \subsection{Fitting results}

 We present the results of our fits in Table~\ref{tab:om-fitting-results}.
-We also perform this same analysis on the sample of stars split by [Fe/H], which is described above, for both the normal Osipkov-Merritt and combination Osipkov-Merritt DF.
-The combination Osipkov-Merritt results show reasonable uniformity between different abundance-based samples (All, Low [Fe/H], High [Fe/H]), whereby the inner $r_{\mathrm{a},1}$ are all within $\pm 1$~kpc, the outer $r_{\mathrm{a},2}$ are all within about 5~per~cent of one another, and the values of $k_\mathrm{om}$ are within 0.03 of one another.
+We also perform this same analysis on the sample of stars split by [Fe/H], which is described above, for both the normal Osipkov-Merritt and superposition Osipkov-Merritt model.
+The superposition Osipkov-Merritt results show reasonable uniformity between different abundance-based samples (All, Low [Fe/H], High [Fe/H]), whereby the inner $r_{\mathrm{a},1}$ are all within $\pm 1$~kpc, the outer $r_{\mathrm{a},2}$ are all within about 5~per~cent of one another, and the values of $k_\mathrm{om}$ are within 0.03 of one another.
 This helps to solidify the notion that the GS/E subsample behaves as a unified stellar population, since dividing it into abundance-defined subsamples was meant to help reveal whether contamination may impact the sample.
+The superposition Osipkov-Merritt model is compared to the data for the full and [Fe/H] split samples in Figure~\ref{fig:anisotropy}.

-The standard Osipkov-Merritt results are also similar to one another, and similar to the combination Osipkov-Merritt results.
+The standard Osipkov-Merritt results for the different [Fe/H] cuts are also similar to one another, and similar to the superposition Osipkov-Merritt results.
 These $r_{\mathrm{a}}$ are systematically higher, which is to be expected because the single Osipkov-Merritt anisotropy profile asymptotically approaches $\beta=1$ at large radii.
 Therefore, a slightly larger value of $r_{\mathrm{a}}$ is needed to help fit the data which plateaus at $\beta=0.9$.
-Interestingly, since the combination Osipkov-Merritt anisotropy profile is unable to decrease fast enough at small radii (see Figure~\ref{fig:anisotropy}), the worst part of the fit is at small radii.
-The standard Osipkov-Merritt DF anisotropy profile actually matches the data quite well in the inner Galaxy, but since it asymptotes at $\beta=1$ it is a poor match beyond 8~kpc, where the majority of the data is located.
+Interestingly, since the superposition Osipkov-Merritt anisotropy profile is unable to decrease fast enough at small radii (see Figure~\ref{fig:anisotropy}), the worst part of the fit is at small radii.
+The standard Osipkov-Merritt anisotropy profile actually matches the data quite well in the inner Galaxy, but since it asymptotes at $\beta=1$ it is a poor match beyond 8~kpc, where the majority of the data is located.